-A UPS store is available on the main floor of the Convention Center.
+A UPS store is available near the Convention Center.

 CEC does not partner with any company for poster printing.
 For options outside of the local FedEx center, here is a list of companies that previous poster presenters have suggested.

 - PosterPresentations.com

 - Make Signs

 - Mega Print Inc

 - Spoonflower

 - PhD Posters